LunarWatcher/stackapi.cpp/docs/Getting-started.md

 ## After installing

 You should now have access to the library.
-See the [general use document](General-use.md) for getting started with the code.
+See the [general use document](General-use.md) for getting started with the code, or take a look at the demos.